Top-4: Macklin Celebrini and Connor Bedard top the NHL scoring charts - Dose.ca

 The two youngsters are 19 and 20 respectively, and they're dominating the NHL this season, playing for two of the league's worst teams.

-But so far, the Sharks (6-6-3) and Hawks (7-5-3) are showing great improvement, which helps both young stars shine.
+But so far, the Sharks (6-6-3) and the Hawks (7-5-3) are showing great progression, which helps both young stars shine.

 In short, let's hope that both continue to produce at this impressive rate, and that they fight it out for the Art Ross Trophy, awarded to the top scorer of the regular season.